sammuelyee/docs/cartodb-editor.md

   </tbody>
 </table>

-### SQL errors
+### SQL Errors

 When executing SQL either in the user interface or through the SQL API, you may encounter errors.
 We report back to you the full error provided by PostgreSQL.
 One of the easiest ways to figure out what is going on is to search for your error on Google and perform independent troubleshooting.

-### CartoCSS errors
+### CartoCSS Errors

 CartoCSS styling is generally simple, making typos or forgetting quotations are common oversights.
 In cases when you are editing CartoCSS through the user interface, errors are reported back via the CartoCSS input window.
 From there, it is typically not difficult to discover where you messed up.
 More often than not, users forget to end lines with semi-colons, use quotes, and close brackets and braces.
-Simple proof-reading is best practice.
+Simple proofreading is best practice.

-## Your account
+## Your Account

 ### API Key